cybertec-postgresql/pgwatch/README.md

 * PostgreSQL - v11+ recommended.
 Multiple storage partitioning layouts available depending on the amount of servers to be monitored.
 * PostgreSQL with the TimescaleDB extension - offers good compression and generally recommended when monitoring 100+ databases.
-* InfluxDB - Time-Series optimized database.
-Note that the newly released v2.0 is not yet supported.
-Good Grafana integration but quite limited query language.
 * Prometheus - here the pgwatch2 daemon would not store anything directly but just expose an endpoint for remote scraping / storage via Prometheus.
 * Graphite - legacy support for Graphite.
 Not recommended anymore for new installations as it does not support the "tag" system.